chipmuenk/pyfda/INSTALLATION.md

 ## Installation
 ### pip and PyPI
-If there is a working Python interpreter on your computer, installing pyfda with `pip` (or `pip3`) from the Python Package Inventory [PyPI](https://pypi.org) is most straightforward, required libraries are installed automatically if missing: Just run
+If there is a working Python interpreter on your computer, installing pyfda with `pip` (or `pip3`) from the Python Package Inventory [PyPI](https://pypi.org) is most straightforward, required libraries are installed automatically if missing.

+You should create a separate environment for pyfda to avoid e.g. unwanted updating of installed python modules:

+    > python -m venv <PATH_TO_ENVIRONMENT>

+This creates the subdirectory if it doesn't exist.
+Activation of the environment depends on your OS, see https://docs.python.org/3/library/venv.html for details.

+Installation pyfda with

     > pip install pyfda

-Ideally, install pyfda in a separate environment

-    > python -m venv <PATH TO ENVIRONMENT>

-and activate the environment (OS dependendent, see xxx)
+and start it with

+    > pyfdax

 A **specific version** instead of the latest stable version can be selected with e.g.